Aubrey Plaza separated from Jeff Baena in the months before his death

+The couple had been together since 2011 and were married in 2020

-Aubrey Plaza was separated from husband Jeff Baena in the months before his death, according to a report.
+Aubrey Plaza had separated from husband Jeff Baena in the months before his death, according to a report.

-A new report from the Los Angeles medical examiner revealed the couple had been separated since September 2024.
+The Los Angeles medical examiner’s report revealed the couple had been separated since September 2024.

-“According to the reported information, the decedent Jeffrey Baena is a 47-year-old Caucasian male,” the medical examiner wrote in the synopsis of an investigative summary report, which was obtained by Us Weekly.
+“According to the reported information, the decedent Jeffrey Baena is a 47-year-old Caucasian male,” the medical examiner wrote in a report obtained by Us Weekly.
 “He was experiencing recent marital difficulties and was separated from his wife since September 2024.”

+Plaza checked on Baena in October after he “made concerning remarks which prompted her to call a friend to perform a welfare check on her husband,” the report said.
+“Baena had been attending therapy since that event.
+According to (an unnamed person) Baena did not have any previous suicide attempts.
+He had a history of difficulty sleeping.”

+The report also stated Plaza “last knew her husband to be alive when he sent her a text message” on the morning of January 3, the day he was found by his dog walker in his Los Angeles, California home.
+He was pronounced dead at the scene.
+His cause of death was suicide.

 If you are experiencing feelings of distress, or are struggling to cope, you can speak to the Samaritans, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.